GLOBAL MARKETS-Stocks, oil fall further on accelerating coronavirus concerns

 By Rodrigo Campos

-NEW YORK, Feb 25 (Reuters) - Stocks across the globe fell on Tuesday to their lowest since early December and the benchmark U.S. debt yield hit a record low on concerns about the economic hit of the spread of the novel coronavirus.
+NEW YORK, Feb 25 (Reuters) - Stocks and oil prices tumbled on Tuesday and the benchmark U.S. debt yield hit a record low on growing concern about the effects of the spread of the novel coronavirus on the global economy.

-The market selloff accelerated after the U.S. Centers for Disease Control and Prevention said Americans should begin to prepare for community spread of the new coronavirus.
+The market sell-off accelerated after the U.S. Centers for Disease Control and Prevention said Americans should begin to prepare for community spread of the virus.

-Oil prices continued to fall while the yen strengthened against the dollar end euro, in signs that traders were in search of relatively safer assets.
+The Japanese yen strengthened against the dollar for a third session running, in a sign that traders were in search of relatively safer assets.

-The World Health Organization, however, has said the epidemic in China, where the epidemic began in December, peaked between Jan.
+The World Health Organization, however, has said the epidemic in China, where it began in December, peaked between Jan.
 23 and Feb.
 2 and has been declining since.

 "When people react to it because they don't travel or go to restaurants or go shopping, that'll have an immediate impact on the economy.
-It depends how long it goes an how wide the spread," he adding, advising that investors wait for at least two days of gains before buying stocks again.
+It depends how long it goes an how wide the spread," he said.

 BET ON RATE CUTS

-The risks are such that bond markets are starting to bet central banks will have to ride to the rescue with new stimulus.
+The risks are such that bond markets are betting that central banks will have to ride to the rescue with new stimulus.

 Futures for the Federal Reserve funds rate 0#FF: have surged in the last few days to price in a 50-50 chance of a quarter-point rate cut as early as April.
 In all, they imply more than 50 basis points of reductions by year end.